davidfstr/DailyDivider/README.md

 I am a robot that tweets once every day at midnight (Pacific Time).

-If you [follow me] than my tweets will act as a daily dividers that separate regular tweets.
+If you [follow me] than my tweets will act as daily dividers that separate regular tweets.

 My creator and administrator is [@davidfstr].
 Let him know if I am misbehaving.